brunosan/brunosan.eu/_posts/blog/2012-10-29-Running-a-marathon.md

 * Runners came from 4274 different Locations.
 * 42,5% where women, 57,5% men.
 * The most common runner was a male, 38 years old, from Washington DC, finishing in ~4h24m
-* The most common woman was ~20m slower than the most common men.
+* The most common woman was ~20m slower than the most common man.

 but let's break it down more.
-You can see my whole [python code here](https://gist.github.com/3996931).
+You can see my whole to mine the data and make the plots in [python here](https://gist.github.com/3996931).

 **Histogram of participation by gender**